 Why am I telling you all of this?

 Well, because I wanted you to know that some days you’re on top of the world.
 You’ve got your symptoms under control, you’re accomplishing everything you want to accomplish, and everything is perfect.
 That story?
 That was a day when I was frustrated, and if I was keeping score, going through all of that work and walking away (somewhat) empty handed felt like a loss.
+I know that taking ADHD medication makes a difference in the way I function.
 Every day isn’t a win.

 Time to get honest

 Fighting mental Illness is a challenge.
 Honesty is so crucial in learning to manage these conditions.
 The problem is that when you combine rollercoaster emotions, hypersensitivity, and impulsive nature, knowing your own mind can be a challenge.
 We have to be certain to move and direct our lives from a place that isn’t controlled by our symptoms.

 There are days that win.
 Not every day is a win.
 We have become masters of illusion to a certain extent.
 I’m not afraid to admit, I have been extraordinarily depressed these past few months.
 I’ve struggled harder to keep my life from going off the rails than I ever have.
 I’ve spent a month in bed.
 Depression is no joke.
 ADHD is no joke.
 Anxiety is no joke.

 I want you, among all of the other commitments you have made, to commit to yourself first.
 Choose to be honest with yourself.
 Check-in.
 That is your greatest chance of arresting these conditions before they get out of hand.